lowpan/post-quantum/README.md

 To generate the PCAP files manually, the commands may take these arguments:

-* `-t` for topology ID (It can be a number between 1 and 12 and is respective to the topologies in the `topologies.py` file)
+* `-t` for topology ID (It can be a number between 1 and 12 and is respective to the topologies in the `topologies.py` file.
+1 by default)

 * `-i` for the iteration number (It can be a number between 1 and 10.
 1 by default)